timmywil/timmywil.com/content/blog/Automate-React-Native-Deployment-Part-2/index.md

 end
 ```

 The environment is already set up for this to work.
 You can change the track to any track you like, but I usually start with alpha on a new project and then later upload directly to the beta track once the app is more mature.
+Test the build with `bundle exec fastlane assemble_build` from the `android/` folder.

 ### iOS